Juldik/route-planner/Readme.md

 `docker run route-planner -expose 8080:8080`

+If non docker build is required then JDK 17 is required and access to maven public repo.

+run following command in root directory to build with tests.

+`mvn clean install`

+run following command to start the application

+`mvn spring-boot:start`

+#How to use

 Test request can be found in src/main/resources/test-request.http file e.g.

 For calculation rote from Czech rep. to Italy, you could make following request.